Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_ocr_and_rag_with_snowflake_notebooks/getting_started_with_ocr_and_rag_with_snowflake_notebooks.md

 ### Create Streamlit App

-This section creates a Streamlit application that enables users to ask questions about their OCR-processed documents.
+This section in the Notebook creates a Streamlit application that enables users to ask questions about their OCR-processed documents.
 The application uses semantic search to find relevant text and generates answers using Snowflake Cortex LLMs.

 ```python